Belper: Sport

+Belper United F.C. are currently members of the and play at Coronation Park, the home of Eastwood C.F.C. in Nottinghamshire.

 Belper Rugby Club play their home games at Strutt's Playing Field and are currently competing in RFU Midlands 3 East (North).
 The club was founded in 1975.

-Belper United F.C. is a football club based in Belper, Derbyshire, England.
-They are currently members of the United Counties League Division One and play at Coronation Park the home of Eastwood Town F.C. in Nottinghamshire.

-Belper Meadows Cricket Club was founded in 1880 and still plays on Christchurch Meadows, formerly the private ground of Mr G H Strutt, which it took as its home when the ground on Derwent Street on which the Belper Cricket Club founded in 1857 had played became unavailable.
+Belper Meadows Cricket Club was founded in 1880 and still play on Christchurch Meadows, formerly the private ground of Mr G H Strutt, which it took as its home when the ground on Derwent Street on which the Belper Cricket Club founded in 1857 had played became unavailable.
 The club was a founder member (1970) and three times champion of the Central Derbyshire Cricket League before that league merged with the Derbyshire County Cricket League in 1991.

+Belper Chess Club was founded in 1975 and has since grown into one of the county’s most active clubs.
+The club competes in the Derbyshire Chess Association leagues and in 2026 achieved back‑to‑back Derbyshire Chess Association Division 1 titles.

 Poetry Trail

 In 2009, members from two of the town's poetry groups completed a poetry trail in memory of local poet Beth Fender, who died in 2002.
 Beth's Poetry Trail consists of 20 poems situated in a variety of locations in the town, such as outside Belper Library.
 Poems by Emily Dickinson, Philip Larkin and Spike Milligan are included on the trail, as well as Beth's own poetry.